James Gordon Bennett Sr.: Death

-He died in Manhattan, New York City, on June 1, 1872.
-This was five months before his rival / competitor Horace Greeley also succumbed to illness in November 1872, after Greeley's disastrous presidential election campaign of 1872.
-He was interred at Green-Wood Cemetery in Brooklyn, New York City.
+Bennett died in Manhattan, New York City, on June 1, 1872.
+This was five months before his rival / competitor Horace Greeley also succumbed to illness, after Greeley's disastrous presidential election campaign of 1872.
+Bennett was interred at Green-Wood Cemetery in Brooklyn, New York City.

 Legacy

 Bennett and the Herald used racist language, advocated for Southern secession, attacked Lincoln for trying to keep the Union together and generally opposed the American Civil War.
 In June 1863 the Herald supported a mass anti-war rally in New York City where the war was denounced as an unconstitutional crusade that would lead to freed Blacks flooding North and competing for white jobs.

 Bennett endowed the New York City Fire Department's highest honor for bravery in 1869 after his home was saved from destruction by firefighters.
 It remained one of the department's highest honors for 150 years.
 The City renamed it on September 7, 2020, after Chief Peter J. Ganci to honor him as the highest-ranking member of the department killed during the terrorist attack on the World Trade Center on September 11, 2001.

 According to The New York Times, Bennett's racism has been called out for years by the Vulcan Society, a fraternal order of Black firefighters.

 According to historian Robert C. Bannister, Bennett was: